microsoft/CameraTraps/api_flask_redis/README.md

 ### Enable API Key authentication (optional)

-- To authenticate the API via a key, add a list of keys to file `api_flask_redis/api_core/animal_detection_api/allowed_keys.txt`(e.g GUID/UUID values), one key per line
+- To authenticate the API via a key, create a file with name `allowed_keys.txt`, add it to the folder `api_flask_redis/api_core/animal_detection_api`, then add a list of keys to the file (e.g GUID/UUID values), one key per line

 ### Build the Docker image